 What is Life Practice?

-It is a product of my own experience of living as a Chan/Zen monk, retreat center manager, and now a mentor, teacher, writer, musician, and lecturer.
+It is a product of my own experience of previously living as a Chan/Zen monk and retreat center manager, and now serving as a mentor, mental health counselor (LP), teacher, writer, amateur musician, and lecturer.

 The efficacy of life practice relies on the relationship between the mentor and you.
 The mentor provides you the space to communicate openly, reflects back to you your own ideas, and gives you the guidance to discover your ability to live with skillfulness and consideration for others.